codethechange/guides/guide_zk.rst

 ------------------
 A Cool Application
 ------------------
-Let's perform the ultimate test of who are your real friends: who knows your birthday?
+Let's see which of your friends know you super well:
+Who knows your birthday?

 Now, imagine that you were with a group of friends who can all listen in.
 Some of your friends claim that they know the answer.